jennjwang/swe_prod_recorder/README.md

 ## Attribution

-This project is built on top of [GUM (General User Models)](https://github.com/GeneralUserModels/gum).
+This project is built on top of [GUM (General User Models)](https://github.com/GeneralUserModels/gum) (MIT License) by Omar Shaikh.
 The core observer pattern and database architecture are adapted from that project.

+The Linux window manager and graphics integration were vendored from [pyx-sys](https://github.com/lmmx/pyx-sys) (MIT License) by Louis Maddox.